 This book examines international out-migration from North India, focusing on the state of Punjab.
 It is the first-ever empirical exploration of the causes, processes, patterns and consequences of international out-migration based on a robust sample of 10,000 households drawn from both rural and urban areas.
-The volume explores a range of issues such as current migration, return migration, remittances, reverse remittances, diaspora philanthropy, migration consultancy services, international marriages, campaigns for safe migration abroad, and plans for emigration in future.
-It also addresses questions surrounding the use of paid labour by households to replace the work done by the emigrants, and studies villages as the migration setting.
-Besides, the book organically links to a well spread-out and vibrant Punjabi diaspora, as well as provides viable e baseline data on a range of indicators.
+The volume explores a range of issues such as current migration, return migration, remittances, reverse remittances, diaspora philanthropy, migration consultancy services, international marriages, campaigns for safe migration abroad and plans for emigration in future.
+It also addresses questions surrounding the use of paid labour by households to replace the work done by the emigrants and studies villages as the migration setting.
+Additionally, the book organically links to a well-spread-out and vibrant Punjabi diaspora, as well as providing viable baseline data on a range of indicators.

 Table of Contents

 1. Introduction 2.
 Survey Design and Implementation 3.
 Surveyed Households, Population and Background Characteristics 4.
-International Out-migration 5.
+International Out-Migration 5.
 Return Migration 6.
 Remittances 7.
 Migrant’s Philanthropy 8.
 Cross-border Marriages 9.
 Role of Migration Consultancy 10.
 Undocumented and Safe Migration 11.
-Future Plan for Emigration 12.
-Migration as a rural phenomenon: A Migration Profile of Villages of Punjab 13.
+Future Plans for Emigration 12.
+Migration as a Rural Phenomenon: A Migration Profile of Villages of Punjab 13.
 Summary and Conclusions

-Jacques Véron is a demographer and Emeritus Senior Researcher at Ined (French Institute for Demographic Studies).
-He has been Deputy Director of this institute and member of the French delegation to the United Nations Population and Development Commission for more than 10 years.
+Jacques Véron is a demographer and emeritus senior researcher at INED (French Institute for Demographic Studies).
+He has been Deputy Director of this institute and a member of the French delegation to the United Nations Population and Development Commission for more than 10 years.
 His research focuses on the relationship between population, environment and development.
 He is also working on Indian population dynamics.
-He has co-edited Ages, generations and the Social contract.
-The Demographic Challenges facing the Welfare State (2007) and Dictionary of Demography and Population Sciences (2011).
-He has also published a book on the relationships between demography and ecology in 2013 and is now preparing an introduction to the population and environment debate.
+He co-edited Ages, Generations and the Social Contract.
+The Demographic Challenges Facing the Welfare State (2007) and Dictionary of Demography and Population Sciences (2011).
+He also published a book on the relationships between demography and ecology in 2013 and is now preparing an introduction to the population and environment debate.
 He is a member of the International Union for the Scientific Study of Population (IUSSP) and also of the Population Association of America (PAA).

-S. Irudaya Rajan is Professor at the Centre for Development Studies (CDS), Kerala, India as well as the Chairman of the newly established institute, The International Institute of Migration and Development (IIMAD), India.
-With more than three decades of research experience in Kerala, he has coordinated eight major migration surveys in Kerala and conducted Migration Surveys in Goa and Tamil Nadu.
+S. Irudaya Rajan is Chairman, the International Institute of Migration and Development (IIMAD), India.
+Prior to this, he was Professor at the Centre for Development Studies, Kerala, India.
+With more than three decades of research experience in Kerala, he has coordinated eight major migration surveys in Kerala and conducted migration surveys in Goa and Tamil Nadu.
 He has published extensively on national and international journals on demographic, economic, social, psychological and political implications of migration and its impact on families, communities and society.
-He is currently engaged in several projects on international migration with New York University, UAE Exchange Centre, India Centre for Migration (ICM) of the Ministry of External Affairs, Government of India.
-He also works closely with the Department of non-Resident Keralite Affairs (NORKA), Government of Kerala and Kerala State Planning Board.
-He is editor of two series: India Migration Report (annual) since 2010 and South Asia Migration Report (biennial), and Founder-in-Chief of the journal Migration and Development.
-He is Chair of the KNOMAD thematic working group on internal migration and urbanization managed by the World Bank.
+He is currently engaged in several projects on international migration with New York University, UAE Exchange Centre and India Centre for Migration (ICM) of the Ministry of External Affairs, Government of India.
+He also works closely with the Department of Non-Resident Keralite Affairs (NORKA), Government of Kerala and Kerala State Planning Board.
+He is editor of two series: India Migration Report (annual) since 2010 and South Asia Migration Report (biennial) and Founder-in-Chief of the journal Migration and Development.
+He is Chair of the KNOMAD thematic working group on internal migration and urbanisation managed by the World Bank.
 Recently, he was appointed as Dean, Faculty of Social Sciences, Kannur University, Kerala.